piaoyh/cryptocol/README.md

 - The macro name `define_Utypes_with_utypes` should not have been exposed to the outside of this crate so it was removed rather than recommending not to use it at documentation.

-### fields of ShortUnion, IntUnion, LongUnion, LongerUnion, SizeUnion
+### fields of ShortUnion, IntUnion, LongUnion, LongerUnion, and SizeUnion

 | Ver.
 0.7.0  | Ver.
 0.7.1 |
 |-------------|------------|